AngelaRaven84/Air-Beans_CT/Seminar.md

 07 -

 The first anwser is giving us a detailed instructions about how you can think to solve it.
+Guiding us more than giving us a direct answer.
 The second answer gives you the solution =) Very short.
+Basically giving us the answer key.

 08 -